ethanpirso/CPET/README.md

     10. params.m: Initializes various parameters for the experiment, such as stimulus type, stimulus size, viewing distance, spatial frequency, step size, dwell time, and contrast step size.
     11. plotData.m: Generates plots of the target and subject gaze positions, normalized position error, and contrast.
     12. prefs.m: Sets preferred stimulus parameters.
-    13. run.m: Main script to run the tracking experiment, collect data, and save results.
+    13. runCPET.m: Main script to run the tracking experiment, collect data, and save results.
     14. updateStim.m: Updates the position of the stimulus based on the specified distribution and movement type.

 ### DATA folder